Estimated reading time: 20 minutes

 I’m a “busy” guy.

 My day usually starts around 8am and goes to about 2am.
-Between running several business, training athletes and studying, finding time for mental and spiritual clarity without sacrificing productivity can be tough.
+Finding time for mental and spiritual clarity without sacrificing productivity can be tough.

 The most convenient solution I’ve found to keep me grounded and sane, is hiking.